dhyeythumar/web-push-notifications/readme.md

     -   Register the [Origin](https://developer.mozilla.org/en-US/docs/Glossary/Origin) on which your website is running & you want to enable push notification service. _(for detailed info on registering owner of an origin checkout [API documentation](https://documenter.getpostman.com/view/8974666/UVRHi3PB#6fe2dd36-a43c-4e0b-85ad-490d0303b68c))_
     -   After successful registration, store the owner ID & secret safely _**(consider this as your password & don't share it with anyone)**_

--   **Step 2: Setup frontend with which your visitors will send subscribe request**
+-   **Step 2: Setup frontend web apps too which your visitors will subscribe**

     > Note:
     > -   Explanation is based on frontend made with React.js, but you can easily replicate for other frameworks.